British-era Patna SDO Office building in collectorate campus demolished | Law-Order

 - India

-A British-era building used by the city's sub-divisional officer (SDO) was on Tuesday demolished as the last of the landmarks that were part of the historic Patna Collectorate complex was consigned to history.
+A British-era building that housed the administrative wing of the city's sub-divisional officer (SDO) was on Tuesday demolished as the last of the landmarks that were part of the historic Patna Collectorate complex was consigned to history.

 In the morning, passers-by watched as a bulldozer clawed down the single-storey elongated building, a few days after workers had removed its old louvred doors and windows.